^

 1. Gynecological operations to stop bleeding.

-2. Provision of anesthesia.
+2. Provision of anesthetic assistance.

-Hemorrhagic shock - Treatment
+Hemorrhagic Shock - Treatment

 You are reporting a typo in the following text: